SymfonyCasts/testing/sfcasts/ep1/tdd.md

 And... we've done it!
 That's TDD - write the test, see the test fail, write simple code to see the test pass, then refactor our code.
 Rinse and repeat.

+TDD Is interesting because, by writing our test first, it forces us to think about *exactly* how a feature should work...
+Instead of just blindly writing code and seeing what comes out.
+It also helps us focus on *what* we need to code...
+Without making things too fancy.
+Yes, I'm guilty of that too...
+Get your tests to pass, then refactor...
+Nothing more is needed.

 # Use the Size Description in our Controller

 And now that we have our fancy new method - built via the powers of TDD - let's